Chris Tregaskis

 Christopher David Tregaskis (born 5 January 1965) is a former New Zealand rugby union player.
 A lock, Tregaskis represented Wellington and Marlborough at domestic level.
-Tragaskis was known as an imposing physical specimen, and was a member of the New Zealand national side, the All Blacks, on the 1991 tour of Argentina.
+Tregaskis was known as an imposing physical specimen, and was a member of the New Zealand national side, the All Blacks, on the 1991 tour of Argentina.
 He played four games for the All Blacks but did not play any test matches.